-- a. take personal responsibility for obtaining consent from the service user, or from someone with legal authority to give consent on the service user's behalf - b. ensure that, if you have to delegate to a colleague the responsibility for obtaining consent, such colleague is suitably trained and qualified to undertake this responsibility - c. ensure as far as possible that the consent provided is voluntary and not the result of inappropriate pressure from a third party - d. provide the service user with sufficient relevant information, in a way that s/he can understand, to enable the service user to decide whether or not to consent - e. allow time and space, as far as possible, for the service user to take in and understand the information before reaching a decision - f. answer any questions relating to the assessment, intervention, treatment or service from the service user honestly and as fully as s/he wishes - g. respect the right of the service user to refuse consent to an assessment, intervention, treatment or service, even if you do not agree with their decision j. provide treatment or other intervention where this is necessary to save life or avoid significant deterioration in the health of the service user.
+- take personal responsibility for obtaining consent from the service user, or from someone with legal authority to give consent on the service user's behalf - b. ensure that, if you have to delegate to a colleague the responsibility for obtaining consent, such colleague is suitably trained and qualified to undertake this responsibility - c. ensure as far as possible that the consent provided is voluntary and not the result of inappropriate pressure from a third party - d. provide the service user with sufficient relevant information, in a way that s/he can understand, to enable the service user to decide whether or not to consent - e. allow time and space, as far as possible, for the service user to take in and understand the information before reaching a decision - f. answer any questions relating to the assessment, intervention, treatment or service from the service user honestly and as fully as s/he wishes

-- h. follow applicable law, regulation and guidance issued by appropriate authorities in relation to the giving of information and recording of the service user's decision - i. respect a service user's advance healthcare directive in accordance with law, regulations and national policies or guidance.
+- g. respect the right of the service user to refuse consent to an assessment, intervention, treatment or service, even if you do not agree with their decision - h. follow applicable law, regulation and guidance issued by appropriate authorities in relation to the giving of information and recording of the service user's decision - i. respect a service user's advance healthcare directive in accordance with law, regulations and national policies or guidance.